sfaraz1/help/src/docs/spot-security/features/topology.md

 <img src="/spot-security/_media/topology-2.png" />

 The 360-degree view provides information based on the date and service map filter in the table underneath it.
-If you want to see a detailed 360-degree view, you can expand the table in the top right corner of the 360° detail View panel.
+In order to see a detailed 360-degree view, you can expand the table in the top right corner of the 360° detail View panel.

 <img src="/spot-security/_media/topology-3.png" />